-The UK government introduced travel corridors at the beginning of July.
+The UK government introduced travel corridors at the beginning of July, which is a list of places it’s possible to go to without having to quarantine on return.
 If the rate of infection remains lower than 20 per 100,000 people over the course of seven days in any given country on the list, then UK visitors can travel there without having to quarantine.
 The Foreign, Commonwealth & Development Office (FCDO) is responsible for the list, and updates it whenever new agreements are made or when the situation changes in the approved countries.

-The list currently includes 66 destinations spanning Europe, Asia, the Caribbean and Australasia.
-Sweden was added to the quarantine exemption list on 14 September and the UK government is constantly reviewing the list.
+The list currently includes 60 destinations spanning Europe, Asia, the Caribbean and Australasia.
+Greece was the latest to be removed from the safe travel list on 14 November and the UK government is constantly reviewing the list.

-Summer holiday favourites like Spain, France, Croatia, Greece and Portugal were recently removed from the FCDO exemption list due to rising infection rates.
-The risk comes down to whether the country will be removed from the list between booking your trip and heading off.
-A good insurance policy is absolutely essential (we’ve put together a guide on buying it during coronavirus times).
+Holiday favourites like Spain, France, Croatia, Germany, Italy and Portugal have been removed from the FCDO exemption list due to rising infection rates.
+Travel-wise, the risk comes down to whether the country will be removed from the list between booking your trip and heading off.
+A good insurance policy is absolutely essential (we’ve put together a guide on travel insurance during coronavirus).

-Can I travel to countries that aren’t on the exemptions list?
+Can I travel to countries that aren’t on the travel corridors list?

-The short answer is yes.
-You can travel to countries that aren’t on the exemptions list – as long as they’re allowing non-resident visitors.
+Provided you are travelling for essential reasons, you can travel to countries that aren’t on the exemptions list – as long as they’re allowing non-resident visitors in.
+But you’ll have to quarantine for 14 days on your arrival back in the UK.

 You can see a full list of restricted countries on our travel map.
 The yellow ones have some restrictions in place, while the green ones are ‘open for business’.
 The red ones are, unfortunately, closed for the time being.

 If you travel to a non-exempt country, you will need to quarantine once you get back to the UK.
-Depending on where you’re going, this could potentially mean spending 7-14 days of your holiday self-isolating in your hotel room on arrival, followed by a fortnight quarantining in your house when you get back to the UK.
-Not much fun, but if you’re able to work from home – and are travelling overseas for longer than the quarantine period – it might be worth it.
+Depending on where you’re going, this could potentially mean spending 7-14 days of your holiday self-isolating in your hotel room on arrival, perhaps also paying for a coronavirus test, followed by a fortnight quarantining in your house when you get back to the UK (or only five-seven days after 15 December).

 Can I travel to the USA?